tanzir71/litegig/README.md

 ## Production Paths

-Shared hosting: run `npm run deploy:shared`, upload the generated zip, extract it into `public_html/litegig`, copy `.env.example` to `.env`, create the first real admin, run maintenance/backup, and verify `health.php`.
+Shared hosting: use the provided `dist/litegig-shared-*.zip`, upload it, extract it into `public_html/litegig`, copy `.env.example` to `.env`, create the first real admin, run maintenance/backup, and verify `health.php`.

-VPS/SSH: run `npm run deploy:shared`, then `rsync` the staged `dist/shared-host/litegig/` directory to the server.
+VPS/SSH: extract the provided shared-host zip, then `rsync` the extracted runtime folder to the server.
 Keep `.env`, data, uploads, backups, and logs outside public links where possible.

-Vercel: run `npm run package:vercel`, extract `dist/litegig-vercel.zip`, import the extracted files into Vercel, and deploy.
+Vercel: use the provided `dist/litegig-vercel.zip`, extract it, import the extracted files into Vercel, and deploy.
 This is a separate artifact from the PHP shared-host package.

 LLM-assisted deployment prompt: